34panda/docsify/gamepi43/gamepi43.md

 Use Waveshare's customized version of the RetroPie/Recalbox operating system, configured with input and additional tweaks found [here](https://www.waveshare.com/wiki/GamePi43).

-Utilize an imaging application, like [Raspberry Pi Imager](https://www.raspberrypi.com/software/), to write the OS to the SD card.
+Use imager app, like [Raspberry Pi Imager](https://www.raspberrypi.com/software/), to write the OS to the SD card.
 Insert it into the device, boot up, and configure settings such as timezone, WiFi, etc.

 If everything goes smoothly, all that remains is installing your chosen games, whether [ROM games](#rom-games) or [Pico-8 games](#pico-8-games).